networktocode/schema-enforcer/README.md

 # Schema Enforcer

 Schema Enforcer provides a framework for testing structured data against schema definitions.
-Right now, [JSONSchema](https://json-schema.org/understanding-json-schema/index.html) is the only schema definition language supported, but we are thinkin about adding other schema definition languages at some point in the future.
+Right now, [JSONSchema](https://json-schema.org/understanding-json-schema/index.html) is the only schema definition language supported, but we are thinking about adding other schema definition languages at some point in the future.

 ## Getting Started